 In order to do that, you have to provide all of us with an amazing reading experience.
 Your content needs to be Human-Friendly.

-That’s why you should open up your Squirrly plugin from your wordpress and update it to the latest version.
-You’ll find that the New SEO Live Asssitant will help you offer an amazing experience to your readers and it will help you avoid any mistakes you might make in this regard.
+That’s why you should open up your Squirrly plugin from your WordPress.
+You’ll find that the SEO Live Assistant will help you offer an amazing experience to your readers and it will help you avoid any mistakes you might make in this regard.